MerijnHendriks/merijnhendriks.github.io/assets/md/about.md

-# Hi!
+# About me

-My name is Merijn Hendriks and I hail from The Netherlands.
-Currently employed as a software engineer, I write software both professionally and as a hobby.
+Currently employed as a software engineer The Netherlands, I write software both professionally and as a hobby.
 Whenever I'm not programming, I spend time with my close friends, doing nerd things or daydream.

 ## Hobbies